2017–2019 eruptions of Mount Agung: June

 Another explosion occurred at the volcano at 13 June 2019, 01:38 local time.
 A Vulcanian eruption ejected much incandescent material to distances of at least 700 m from the crater and generated an ash plume that rose to 30,000 ft altitude and drifting south over Denpasar.

 According to PVMBG, the eruption lasted almost 10 minutes, marking it one of the longest in the recent series of such Vulcanian explosions.

 A small earthquake swarm and slight inflation on 12 June 2019 preceded the eruption.

 Impact

 The 2017 eruption caused some 40,000 people to be evacuated from 22 villages around Mount Agung.
 It also caused surrounding airports to be closed.
 Lombok International Airport, on the neighboring island of Lombok, closed on 26 November, but was reopened the next morning, only to be closed again on 30 November.
 Lombok's airport reopened on 1 December.
 Ngurah Rai International Airport, located at the southern tip of the island and southwest of the volcano, closed on 27 November.
-More than 400 flights were canceled and about 59,000 passengers remained grounded.
+More than 450 flights were canceled and about 75,000 passengers were affected.
 The airport was reopened on 29 November.
 This eruption also caused a decline in tourism on Bali by about 30%.